 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Sangarasivam, Yamuna, "Liberation Tigers of Tamil Eelam and the cultural production of nationalism and violence: Representing the integrity of nation and the choice for armed struggle" (2000).
 Anthropology - Dissertations.
-Paper 56.
+56.